 - You can continue with step 4 immediately, but for absolute best flavor and texture, I strongly recommend letting this risen dough rest in the refrigerator for at least 12 hours and up to 3 days.
 (Even just a couple hours is good!)
 Place covered dough in the refrigerator for up to 3 days.
 The dough will puff up during this time, but may begin to deflate after 2 days.
 That’s normal and nothing to worry about.

 - Lightly dust a large nonstick baking sheet (with or without rims and make sure it’s nonstick) with flour and/or cornmeal.
 Turn the dough out onto a floured work surface.
 Using generously floured hands, shape into a ball as best you can.
 Dough is very sticky.
+Transfer to prepared baking sheet.
 Loosely cover and allow dough to rest for 45 minutes.
 You will bake the dough on this prepared baking sheet.
 See recipe note if you want to use a pizza stone or dutch oven.

 - During this 45 minutes, preheat the oven to 425°F (218°C).